-The Company has obligation in respect of the severance payment it must make to employees upon retirement under labor law.
+The Company has obligation in respect of the severance payments it must make to employees upon retirement under labor law.
 The Company treats this severance payment obligation as a defined benefit plan.
 The obligation under the defined benefit plan is determined by a professionally qualified independent actuary based on actuarial techniques, using the projected unit credit method.

-Actuarial gains and losses arising from post-employment benefits are recognised immediately in other comprehensive income.
+Actuarial gains and losses arising from defined benefit plans are recognised immediately in other comprehensive income.

-4.14 Provisions
+5.12 Provisions